Klas96/portfolio-website/readme.md

-#Introduction
+# Introduction

-Portfolio Webiste
+Portfolio Webiste for Klas Holmgren

-#TODO

-Connect EMail Server
+# TODO

-Connect to from
+Connect Email Server to form object in contact.

-Convert icons to vcetor SVG

-Add more personal projects
+Find better Icons

+Work on presentation for personal projects.

-Make qute marks in testamonials bigger
+Make quote marks in testamonials bigger